-This item allows steps sizes to be biased for different effective azimuth and elevation diameters.
+The track_az_dp_item allows step sizes to be biased for different effective azimuth and elevation diameters.
 The default value of 1.0 will calculate steps assuming the antenna's azimuth and elevation diameters are the same.
-A value of 1.1 will increase elevation steps by 10 % and decrease azimuth by 10 %.
-A value of 0.9 will decrease elevation steps by 10 % and increase azimuth by 10 %.
+A value of 1.1 will increase elevation steps by 10% and decrease azimuth steps by 10%.
+A value of 0.9 will decrease elevation steps by 10% and increase azimuth steps by 10%.